raganwald/braythwayt.com/_posts/2016-01-03-advice-to-a-beginner.md

 I see this sentiment all the time.
 A lot of people are working in the field (be it JavaScript or any other programming community), and do not have a mentor, and feel like they do not have competency.
 So clearly, this concern is something a lot of people share, and finding a good way forward is important for the community as a whole.

 What strikes me about many such questions is that people say they are a “beginner,” but go on to describe *professional* problems.
-For example, “I am a JS beginner, and I’m having trouble deciding whether to use Gulp, Grunt, Broccoli, Webpack on this project at work.”
+For example, “I am a JS beginner, and I’m having trouble deciding whether to use Gulp, Grunt, Broccoli, or Webpack on this project at work.”

 This question above is a good example of that: The author is building a rather large app for an established organization, they are clearly a professional.
 But they describe issues with understanding JavaScript as well as issues being competent within the profession.